Let’s talk about tours for solo travelers!

 - You will have spare time to enjoy the sites and restaurants.
 Most tours offer their guests free time to explore a city or town.
 Read itineraries carefully.
 If you’re a slow traveler, you don’t want to book a tour that boasts about being a “whirlwind” experience.
 To be honest, my Busabout Eastern Treks moved way, way, way too fast for me.
 However, a lot of tours have built in slack time.
 For example, I had a chance to break away from the pack and explore Whistler alllll alone on my tour of the Canadian Rockies.
 It was awesome.

-Are you taking a guided tour in the near future?
+Are you would ever book tours for solo travelers?
 Have you gone on a guided tour?
 Do you like tours or hate them, and why?
 As always, thanks for supporting Blond Wayfarer!